 As edge computing company investors, Mergeflow identified, among others, Almaz Capital, Cambridge Innovation Capital, Intel Capital, Lux Capital, and Robert Bosch Venture Capital.

 Applications and markets

 Next, I used Mergeflow’s Market Information Extraction tool to get at applications.
-For any search, in my case “edge computing”, this tool extracts relevant market information from news and other sources.
+For my search “edge computing OR fog computing”, this tool extracts relevant market information from news and other sources.
 Here is the result, sorted by estimated market size in 2018:

-I excluded “edge computing” market estimates because I wanted to get markets where edge computing plays a role, i.e. applications of edge computing.
-As you can see, there are a number of applications that make sense once you see them, but that are nontrivial if you had to identify them upfront.
+I excluded “edge computing” and “fog computing” market estimates because I wanted to get markets where edge computing plays a role, i.e. applications of edge computing.
+As you can see, there are a number of applications that make sense once you see them.
+But they are nontrivial if you had to identify them upfront.
 For example, “IoT in oil and gas” has obvious edge computing applications (just think of all the robots involved in oil and gas), but I would not have thought of this application upfront.
 Same goes for applications such as “fleet management” or “warehouse management”.

 Relevant “big players” in industry

 Are there any, given that the topic is relatively new?
 Well, here are the top 40 identified by Mergeflow:

 Overall, if I had expected to see big players, it probably would have been the ones shown in this tag cloud.
 So, no big surprises here.

 But then I also looked at patents.
 And there I was a bit surprised to see that patents go back quite far, to the early 2000s.
 For example, in 2004, IBM filed a patent titled “Application splitting for network edge computing”.